alexch/rerun/README.md

 # Version History

 * v0.12.0
+  * smarter `--signal` option, allowing you to specify a series of signals to try in order; also `--wait` to change how long between tries
   * `--force-polling` option (thanks ajduncan)
   * `f` key to force stop and start (thanks mwpastore)
   * add `.c` and `.h` files to default ignore list